 Care: Hand wash cool, air dry flat

 Located in the rolling green foothills of South Island, New Zealand, Taranui is a small family owned and operated sheep farm owned by several generations of the Gardner family.
 "Our family history makes this farm a lot more special.
-It is not just about lamb and wool, it's home,' claims chief shepherd, Harriet Gardner.
+It is not just about lamb and wool, it's home," says chief shepherd Harriet Gardner.
 "I have a real passion for the product we create," she adds.

 Since 1982, the family has been producing the highly sough-after wool of the highest calibre by carefully breeding a special flock of sheep featuring only natural coloured animals, mostly black, brown and grey.
 While their merino wool is used to make exquisite Italian suits and high-end fabric for furnishing luxurious super yachts, their unique flock of HAUNUI is bred for fibre enthusiasts the world over.
 Animal welfare is of chief importance here.
 The sheep are never mulesed.
 "We are of the understanding that in order to preserve these coloured sheep, their wool has to be something to be loved and enjoyed," adds Gardner.